finn-no/unleash-client-haskell-core/README.md

 # unleash-client-haskell-core

-This library offers core functionality that can be used by [Unleash](https://www.getunleash.io/) clients in Haskell.
+This is a library for evaluating [Unleash](https://www.getunleash.io/) feature toggles.
 It currently meets all [client specifications per v4.2.2](https://github.com/Unleash/client-specification/releases/tag/v4.2.2).

-The `Unleash` module provides data structures and functions for getting features and variants.
+The `Unleash` module provides functions and types for checking feature toggles and variants.

-See [unleash-client-haskell](https://github.com/finn-no/unleash-client-haskell) for a ready-to-use client.
+See [unleash-client-haskell](https://github.com/finn-no/unleash-client-haskell) for a ready-to-use Haskell client SDK.

 ## Build